 The Red Deer River Hazard Study is being completed under the provincial Flood Hazard Identification Program, the goals of which include enhancement of public safety and reduction of future flood damages through the identification of river and flood hazards.
 The provincial study was co-funded through the federal National Disaster Mitigation Program.

 More information about the Alberta Flood Hazard Identification Program can be found at:

 • www.floodhazard.alberta.ca

-If you have any questions regarding this work, the project engagement and education specialist, Alyssa Robb, can be contacted at:
+If you have any questions regarding this work, we can be contacted at:

-- Email: alyssa.robb@gov.ab.ca - Telephone: 403 512-4450
+• Email: aep.flood@gov.ab.ca